jamesgarriss/onering/generation/endurance-hope.md

 When Hope drops to the same level (or lower) as his Shadow Rating, then the hero is [Miserable](weary-miserable-wounded.md).

 If a hero's Hope score is reduced to 0, he is spiritually drained.
 A spent hero cannot bear himself to continue a struggle of any sort, and will flee from any source of danger or stress at the first opportunity, unless cornered and forced to fight.

+### Attribute Bonus

+Whenever dice are rolled, players may choose to spend a point of Hope to gain a bonus to the result equal to the rating of the most appropriate Attribute.
+This is called an Attribute bonus.

+A physical task or test may be modified by Body, a challenge affecting the morale of the character or their relationship with another person would use the Heart score, while a contest of cunning may be affected by their Wits.